Rights to use any of the digital imagery in my pages here are negotiable, and prints, special edits, resizings, etc. can be ordered.

 I continued to do small amounts of paid photography for friends to finance extra photography kit.
 I ended up with a fairly comprehensive collection of lenses, flashes, and brollies.
 I eventually shifted entirely to colour and stopped doing my own developing and enlarging.

 A coincidence of work and photography: I became a contract researcher on a digital photography robotics project at Edinburgh University, so I acquired a good grounding in the elementary basics of digital photography before digital cameras existed.
-I also turned out to be the only person who knew how to take good photographs of computer video screens, so I ended up doing occasional scientific documentary photography.]
+(We got digital images by digitising the output of an analogue video camera.)
+I also turned out to be the only person who knew how to take good photographs of computer video screens, so I ended up doing occasional scientific documentary photography.

 Acquired Vivitar 19mm lens

-I recall being pleased with it, and surprised to find that I still would have liked a wider lens.
-But in those days wider non-fisheye lenses were expensive, and I didn't have much spare cash.
-Nor was I getting the kind of work "contracts" which required a wide lens.
-At the time I often did small paid jobs where I asked for the cost of materials plus any extra accessories plus a little extra.
-I was trying to fund improving my system in ways which would lead to more paid work.
+I recall being pleased with it, and was surprised to find that I would have liked a still wider lens.
+But in those days wider non-fisheye lenses were expensive, and it would only have been an occasional use lens.
+I wasn't getting the kind of paid work which would have benefited from a wider lens.
+I was now trying to get the kind of paid work which would fund improving my system in ways which would lead to more paid work.

 Benbo tripod and second remote flashgun

-I got a contract to shoot the Phoebe Anna Traquair murals in the Mansfield Place Church.
-They wanted postcards and publicity materials for a Festival exhibition to parallel the exhibition of PAB's work in the portrait gallery at the same time.
-As usual at the time I asked for cost of material plus cost of extra "necessary" accessories plus a bit extra.
+I got a big contract to shoot the Phoebe Anna Traquair murals in the Mansfield Place Church.
+They wanted postcards and publicity materials for a Festival exhibition to parallel the exhibition of Phoebe's work in the portrait gallery at the same time.

-The major extra accessories were a Benbo tripod, able to do its thing in awkward constricted spaces such as the church high galleries, a second flashgun. and a flashmeter for setting up the flashmeters manually.
-I wanted two flashguns to be able to photograph mural head on with the usual light at 45 degrees each side to avoid reflections and balance illumination.
+The major extra accessories this work funded were a Benbo tripod, able to do its thing in awkward constricted spaces such as the church high galleries, a second flashgun, and a flashmeter for setting up the flashmeters manually.
+I wanted two flashguns to be able to photograph murals head on with the usual light at 45 degrees each side to avoid reflections and balance illumination.
 I used long wires and optical triggers.

 The second flashgun was a Sunpak 30DX.
 The other which I'd long had was a Vivitar 283 with all possible accessories.
 (I'm still using both those flashguns and the Sekonik flashmeter today .)